 Oxford Magazine, Oxford Lieder Festival

-Edwige Herchenroder’s late recital appearances include Paris Philharmonie, Festival d’Aix en Provence, Paris Petit Palais, Opéra de Lille, Toulouse’s Les Grands Interprètes, Oxford Lieder Festival, St John’s Smith square, Fondation Royaumont, London French Cultural Institute, Victoria and labert Museum, Reykjavik radio, and Istanbul University including with Stéphanie d’Oustrac, Eléonore Pancrazi, Jodie Devos, Rupert Charlesworth, Andri Bjorn Robertson, Kitty Whately, Andrea Hill, Sonia Grané, Victor Sicard, Rachel Kelly, Catherine Trottmann, Emanuelle de Negri and Edwin Crossley-Mercer.
+Edwige Herchenroder’s late recital appearances include Paris Philharmonie, Festival d’Aix, Paris Petit Palais, Opéra de Lille, Toulouse’s Les Grands Interprètes, Oxford Lieder Festival, St John’s Smith square, Fondation Royaumont, London French Cultural Institute, Victoria and Albert Museum, Reykjavik radio, and Istanbul University with Stéphanie d’Oustrac, Marina Viotti, Eléonore Pancrazi, Marina Viotti, Jodie Devos, Martina Russomanno, Alina Wunderlin, Judith Chemla, Kevin Amiel, Rupert Charlesworth, Andri Bjorn Robertson, Kitty Whately, Andrea Hill, Sonia Grané, Victor Sicard, Catherine Trottmann, Emanuelle de Negri and Edwin Crossley-Mercer.

-Edwige is HSBC Pianist Laureate of the Festival d’Aix en Provence.
-She performed in Aix a series of recital 2013-2018 : Duparc’s melodies with soprano Emmanuelle de Negri and Edwin Crossley-Mercer, Viola and voice recital with Tabea Zimmerman and mezzo-soprano Andrea Hill, Viardot, la Liberté dir Côme de Bellescize a recital on Pauline Viardot with Catherine Trottmann, night recital with Rupert Charlesworth, recital on Shakespeare settings with mezzo-soprano Kitty Whately and actress Dominique Blanc, récital D’Amour et de Mort with basse-baritone Andri Björn Robertsson.
-She made her CD début in 2015 with tenor Rupert Charlesworth and their recital Nocturnes (Ziz Zag Territoires / Outhere music).
+Edwige is HSBC Pianist Laureate of the Festival d’Aix where she performed in Aix a series of recitals : Duparc’s complete melodies, Viola and voice recital with Tabea Zimmerman, Nocturnes recital with Rupert Charlesworth, Shakespeare recital with mezzo-soprano Kitty Whately and actress Dominique Blanc, recital D’Amour et de Mort with basse-baritone Andri Björn Robertsson and the show Viardot, la Liberté.
+She made her CD début with tenor Rupert Charlesworth and their recital Nocturnes (Ziz Zag Territoires / Outhere music).

-Edwige graduated from Ecole Normale de musique de Paris and Conservatoire de Paris (CRR) studying with Eric Vidonne before completing her postgraduate program with Malcolm Martineau and Audrey Hyland at the London Royal Academy of Music.
+Edwige graduated from Ecole Normale de musique de Paris and Conservatoire de région de Paris (CRR) studying with Eric Vidonne before completing her postgraduate program with Malcolm Martineau and Audrey Hyland at the London Royal Academy of Music.
 She was also mentored by Graham Johnson, Christopher Glynn, Julius Drake, Roger Vignoles, Jonathan Papp, David Selig and Helmut Deutsch.
 She has participated in masterclasses with Natalie Dessay, Ann Murray, Joan Rodgers, Patricia Macmahon, Barbara Bonney, Angelika Kirschlager, Sarah Walker, Pamela Bullock, Leontina Vaduva, Dawn Upshaw, Robin Bowman, Thomas Allen, Jean-Philippe Lafont, Laurent Naouri, Anthony Legge.
-She participated at the Women conductor course at the Royal Opera House (JPYAP) in July 2021.
+She participated at the Women conductor course at the Royal Opera Ballet (JPYAP).

 Edwige was elected Associate of the Royal Academy of Music (ARAM).
+She has worked for the Jette Parker Young Artist Program at the Royal Opera ballet.
 She is a professeur at the Paris Ecole Normale de musique Alfred Cortot where she teaches French Diction for singers and Opera study roles.